ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“Users of the SARS-CoV-2 analysis pipeline include virologists accessing curated variant datasets and clinicians using reports to inform treatment decisions.”*

+   **Ontological references:**

 .. dropdown:: User Requirement Specification (URS)

    A document that defines what the user needs from a system, device, or process, expressed in functional or performance terms (per ISO/IEC and software validation guidance).
 The URS forms the foundation for design, verification, and validation activities.

    **Example usage:**
-   The user requirement specification stated the pipeline must process FASTQ files and produce annotated VCFs within 48 hours.
+   *“The user requirement specification stated the pipeline must process FASTQ files and produce annotated VCFs within 48 hours.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip